 Start by establishing a mentoring program for on-the-job training of new or replacement staff.
 Follow training with a test or quiz to determine your program’s effectiveness.
 Next, conduct safety and security training prior to every event.
 And lastly, encourage staff to review procedures on a regular basis and maintain training records.

 - PRO TIP: Establish an events handbook that clearly explains rules and guidelines.
 This should include needed skills and required training on basic security procedures like access control, situational awareness, attendee screening, CPR and AED training, and more.

-✔️ Do: Train ALL event staff to spot and report a suspicious situation.
+9. Instruct event staff to spot and report suspicious activity.

 While every experienced security team knows how to spot a suspicious situation, your event staff may not.
 That’s why it’s a good idea to learn how to identify and notify security if your team sees a concerning problem.
 For instance, do they see an attendee excessively loitering or surveying the layout of the venue?
 Do they see a vehicle parked in an odd location, an unattended package, or an open window that should not be open?

 People who plan to disrupt an event often watch security personnel closely, continually check for security cameras and look for unguarded entrances.
 Your team needs to know how to be on the lookout for suspicious activity and how to report it to the right law enforcement agencies.
 It's never a bad idea to be overly cautious.